 Sentosa is the place for a lazy day at the beach, which is one of the best things to do in Singapore when you want a break from all the museums and asphalt.
 Several of Singapore’s best beaches at located here and it is easy to see why they are a main draw in the weekends.

 If you are looking for the real beach life, there are three beaches in Sentosa where you will find it all.
 Here is our list of all the best beaches in Singapore if you’re looking for some sand and sea.

 Siloso Beach is where the bus service usually stop.
 Here you can find all sorts of water sports and activities, as well as some of the beach clubs and restaurants, so it is one of the busiest and most active beaches on Sentosa.

 Apart from Bikini Bar, I also like Coastes for a beach restaurant and bar where you can simply chill in casual surroundings, get one of their sunbeds or tables, let the children play in the shallow and quiet waters and enjoy a cocktail with an umbrella.
 You can find out more here.

-This beach really has it all from the AJ Hackett bungy jump and iFly Singapore to the Wave House, zip-lining at Mega Adventure Park and even water-jetpacking at Ola Beach Club.
+This beach really has it all from the AJ Hackett bungy jump and iFly Singapore to the Surf Cove by Wave House (currently being redone and expected to open end of 2020), zip-lining at Mega Adventure Park and even water-jetpacking through Ola Beach Club.